 It is not the first time allegations of harassment have flown between Heitzman and the board.
 In 2011, Heitzman accused director Jan Shriner of creating a hostile work environment by asking pointed questions of the staff after she was elected to the board.

-The district hired an outside law firm to
+The district hired an outside law firm to conduct an investigation.

 At the time, Shriner was a progressive minority of one on the five-member board.
 Since then, longtime director Ken Nishi decided not to seek re-election and Le and Moore were elected to the board, joining Shriner for a majority bloc.